 - Unmarked cars used by uniformed officers (Yes, this is common, often for highway patrol duty) tend to be the same models as the marked ones, which makes spotting them easier than the cops would like.
 However, undercover officers can and do drive anything, because many of their vehicles are cars impounded from their owners for various offenses.

 - Jurisdictions that have K9 units (not that one) have special transportation needs; since a K9 team is one human officer and one trained police dog, they need a little more legroom.
-Therefore, many use SUVs instead.
+Therefore, many use SUVs and station wagons instead.
 Those vehicles usually have special markings in addition to the standard departmental paint job, such as an added silhouette of a dog's head and/or a large K-9 emblazon.
 Departments with horse-mounted officers use pickup trucks and trailers to transport their mounts from stables to deployment areas, which means they are using one form of transport to haul another.
 However, these horses and dogs are not considered mere tools by their human partners; for the vast majority, the animal very nearly becomes a Non-Human Sidekick.
-Further, most states consider an assault against a police dog or horse a felony, and federal law enforcement animals are also protected by the Federal Law Enforcement Animal Protection Act.
+Further, most states consider an assault against a police dog or horse a felony, and federal law enforcement animals are protected by the Federal Law Enforcement Animal Protection Act.

 - Third, Post 9/11, one trend police forces in general seem to be following is equipping themselves with secondhand military grade gear.
-Due to a number of anti-terrorism policies set forth by Congress, police departments may request to be equipped with surplus military gear such as body armor, assault rifles, and armored vehicles, to the point where some police departments have become virtually indistinguishable from a military unit.
+Due to a number of anti-terrorism policies set forth by Congress, police departments may request to be equipped with surplus military gear such as body armor, assault rifles, and armored vehicles, to the point where some police departments have become virtually indistinguishable from a military unit, at least in terms of hardware.
 Any local police department can take advantage of this, regardless of location or size.
 Police agencies also increasingly cross-train, certifying officers as SWAT or other specialized "operators," and are heavily marketed to by weapons and tactical gear manufacturers and trainers to spend tax dollars on specialized equipment and training.
-While some people won't question the LAPD or NYPD getting better gear to protect their respective cities, they do question whether it's really necessary for a small town police department in the middle of Alabama, or a small campus or public transit police department, to be packing assault rifles and MRAP vehicles designed to survive IEDs in Iraq, especially when they start using said gear to carry out arrests or serve warrants for relatively small offenses.
+While some people won't question the LAPD or NYPD getting better gear to protect their respective cities, they do question whether it's really necessary for a small town police department in the middle of Alabama, or a small campus or public transit police department, to be packing assault rifles and MRAP vehicles designed to survive IEDs in Iraqnote , especially when they start using said gear to carry out arrests or serve warrants for relatively small offenses.
 This "militarization of the police" has been controversial, and that's all we'll say on the matter.

 - Fourth, the current page illustration is probably the most representative visual for what American cops really spend their time doing: reports & paperwork.
 An early (1970) study in the Journal of Criminal Law & Criminology estimated that up to 50% of the average patrol officer's time was taken with administrative tasks.
 By the 2010s, a popular textbook, An Introduction to Policing, reported that the percentage had been lowered to approximately 20%, largely due to computerization.
 Still, numerous online officer forums confirm that one felony arrest probably equals two hours of paperwork, or more.